HenrikMoe/Service-Infrastructure/README.md

 ## Env Management
 - graph domain management, opentofu pack for calling the image generator pack, staging and replications, interface for enterprise pack so it can display service info in the ui
 - service compilation and auto code pack producing docker image
-- package specs, docker opentofu
+- package hosting partion specs, docker opentofu

-# Evaluation

-Application and per unit resuability projections

-# Audited Security

-Soc checklists

-# Data

-Tokenized actus product list